 1. Validate Your Prospect’s Concern.

-Here are some common scenarios:
+Here are some common scenarios sales reps run into:

 Prospect: “I’m worried that your product is more software than we need, and -”